-At Suhre & Associates, LLC, we believe that every Ohioan who is charged with a white collar crime should receive a vigorous defense.
+Our Cincinnati criminal defense lawyer here at Suhre & Associates, LLC, believes that every Ohioan who is charged with a white-collar crime should receive a vigorous defense.
 When you hire us to help you with your case, we will:

 Guide You Through Your Case

 Individuals who are facing criminal charges often feel lost, confused, and anxious.
 These feelings often stem from the fact that they are not familiar with the criminal justice system and do not know what to expect at each stage of their case.

 When you work with our lawyers in Cincinnati, we will help you to feel more comfortable with the legal process by explaining it to you in detail.
 Should you start to feel worried or disoriented as you make your way through your case, you can count on us to be by your side to provide you with the guidance you need to get back on track.

 Work with Experts Who Can Help Your Case

 As part of their efforts to convict you, the assistant prosecutor will almost certainly enlist the help of a wide range of experts.
 These experts will help them to gain a better understanding of your alleged crime.
 They may also help the prosecutor locate evidence that they can use against you at a later date.